-The eyes may be the window to the soul, but your personal brand is the window to your future.
-Your in-person and digital branding gives potential employers a clear sense of who you are and what you can bring to their company.
+Your personal and digital branding gives potential employers a clear sense of who you are and what you can bring to their company.
 Your personal brand development is your most important marketing campaign, and you need to craft it strategically and cohesively to make a strong impression.
+Here's why.

 Why Your Brand Matters

 Who are you?
 A personal brand is an opportunity to let your personality shine.
 Future employers want to know who you are: according to Inc, "Personal branding is becoming increasingly important because modern audiences tend to trust people more than corporations."
 By creating a brand, you can help future employers determine whether you will mesh well with a company's culture and digital marketing needs.
 Follow these five steps to craft your personal brand.

 As you create a personal brand, you need to look hard at the product: yourself.
 What are your personal and professional strengths?
 Are you committed to seeing a project through to the end, even if it's incredibly difficult?
 Are you a whiz at developing newsletters that convert leads into customers?
 Do you get along with everyone in a room?
 Take our talent assessment to determine where your strengths lie.
 The field of digital marketing is large, and it's important to find your niche within it.

 2. Develop Your Story

 Why are you a part of the world of digital marketing?
 This is the time to show who you are and why you're here in the first place.
 "Your brand voice should attract the like-minded and repel the timid," says Ann Handley.

 It's scary to send your true self out to the world.
 It's also essential.
 As you develop your story, consider the following questions.

 - What is your vision for your marketing career?

 - What are your goals in the next 1, 5, or 10 years?
 Consider how these goals connect to your broader vision or story.
 If they don't connect, you might need to reconsider whether your vision is truly who you are.